 Chocolate is another dark art.
 Our pastry team were fortunate enough to spend time with Barry Johnson, Europe’s best chocolatier, to navigate the complexities of working with chocolate.

-Our front of house team develop their skills under the management of our General Manager, Alex Fasoli, who in 2017 was awarded a Master of Culinary Arts (MCA), the UK’s highest culinary and hospitality honour.
-Both he and our Restaurant Manager, Andre, are keen to share their knowledge and skills with our team.
+Our front of house team develop their skills under the management of Alex Fasoli, who in 2017 was awarded a Master of Culinary Arts (MCA), the UK’s highest culinary and hospitality honour.
+Both he and General Manager Andre Marchand, are keen to share their knowledge and skills with our team with a great emphasins on mentoring and developing carrers.

 Whenever possible, our teams go on trips to our suppliers, where they learn about the production process firsthand.